PranayJangid20/PranayJangid20/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Pranay Jangid
 =====================================================================================================================================

-Mobile App Devloper
+Little bit more than a Mobile App Developer
 -------------------
-* 👋  Hi, I’m Pranay Jangid
 * 👀  I’m interested in Mobile and FrontEnd Dev
 * 🌱  Proudly build apps for Startups and software for Local Businesses.
 * 🌍  I'm based in India